learn-co-curriculum/pc-ios-mvc/README.md

 ##Mind Blowing Thing##

 All along, we've been doing something pretty special, and its important that we don't take it for granted.
 Let's talk about the difference between a website, and an application.
 An application allows for meaningful, dynamic interaction between user and app.
-In other words, in a website, the data is generally static (think of a pizzaria website), whereas in an application, data is can be updated on a daily basis, or even a second-to-second basis (think Instagram or Twitter).
+In other words, in a website, the data is generally static (think of a pizzaria website), whereas in an application, data can be updated on a daily basis, or even a second-to-second basis (think Instagram or Twitter).

 In order to build an application, you need three components: